What Is A Wire Transfer

 Before deciding to send money using a wire transfer, it’s helpful to understand a few key benefits and potential drawbacks associated with this method.

-Wire transfers offer a fast, convenient way to move money, making them popular for large transactions and for sending money overseas.
+Wire transfers offer a convenient way to move money, making them popular for large transactions and for sending money overseas.
 While checks can be lost in the mail or returned due to insufficient funds, wire transfers are tracked electronically and cannot be initiated until the funds are available.
-Wire transfers also settle quickly, sometimes immediately, even across borders.

 However, there is a cost associated with wire transfers.
 Banks and institutions typically charge a flat fee for each transaction.
 It’s also common for institutions to limit the amount that can be wired daily.

 Since wire transfers typically cannot be reversed, it’s critical to exercise caution when initiating a wire transfer request.
 Always carefully review the recipient’s information before signing off on a wire transfer.
-While they are rare, it's also crucial to be on the lookout for wire transfer scams, commonly resulting from compromised emails or fraudsters posing as trusted associates.
+It's also crucial to be on the lookout for wire transfer scams, commonly resulting from compromised emails or fraudsters posing as your bank or other trusted companies.

 When To Consider A Wire Transfer